Another Word For HATE

 racist

-Noun : A person who believes in or supports racism; a person who believes that a particular race is superior to others, and who discriminates against other races.
+Noun : A person who believes in or supports racism; a person who believes that a particular race is superior to others, or who discriminates against other races.

 Adjective : Constituting, exhibiting, advocating, or pertaining to racism.